sonjafoerster/sf/portfolio.md

                             <span class="year">Molecular Pre-analytics</span>
                             <!-- <h3 class="title h4">Heading</h3> -->
                             <p class="description">
                                 The cobas&reg; Prime instrument automates the pre-analytic workflow in molecular laboratories including to bulk-load different sample containers, read the barcodes, position the containers, de- and recaps the containers, print new barcodes for tracking in the laboratory, and prepares the samples for Polymerase Chain Reaction (PCR) testing.
-This reduces errors from manual work steps and frees up a lot of time which lab personell can spend on other tasks.
+This reduces errors from manual work steps and frees up a lot of time which lab personel can spend on other tasks.
                                 <ul>
                                     <li class="description"><em> Company:</em> Roche Diagnostics</li>
                                     <li class="description"><em> Lab area:</em> Molecluar laboratories</li>